Oberkorn: Sports

 FC Differdange 03's home stadium is located in Oberkorn.
 That apart the two football clubs CS Oberkorn and FC Luna Oberkorn also play in that locality.

 Oberkorn also has an outdoor and indoor swimming pool with training and coaching facilities at Aquasud.

 Sports centre Parc des Sports is Differdange commune's sport complex offering martial arts, boxing and handball.

 There is also an athletic field Stade Jaminet in this town.

-Places of interest

-Hall O is a dedicated indoor location to organise festivities, markets or fairs.

-Espace H2O a sustainable multipurpose cultural space for art exhibitions.
-An old water reservoir in Oberkorn was renovated on the centennial of city of Differdange.